High-occupancy vehicle lane

-A high-occupancy vehicle lane (also known as an HOV lane, carpool lane, diamond lane, 2+ lane, and transit lane or T2 or T3 lanes) is a restricted traffic lane reserved for the exclusive use of vehicles with a driver and one or more passengers, including carpools, vanpools, and transit buses.
+A high-occupancy vehicle lane (also known as an HOV lane, carpool lane, diamond lane, 2+ lane, and transit lane or T2 or T3 lanes) is a restricted traffic lane reserved for the exclusive use of vehicles with a driver and at least one passenger, including carpools, vanpools, and transit buses.
 These restrictions may be only imposed during peak travel times or may apply at all times.
-According to the criteria used there are different types of lanes: temporary or permanent with concrete barriers; two-directional or reversible; and exclusive, concurrent or contraflow lanes working in peak periods.
-The normal minimum occupancy level is 2 or 3 occupants.
+There are different types of lanes: temporary or permanent lanes with concrete barriers, two-directional or reversible lanes, and exclusive, concurrent, or contraflow lanes working in peak periods.

+The normal minimum occupancy level is two or three occupants.
 Many jurisdictions exempt other vehicles, including motorcycles, charter buses, emergency and law enforcement vehicles, low-emission and other green vehicles, and/or single-occupancy vehicles paying a toll.
 HOV lanes are normally introduced to increase average vehicle occupancy and persons traveling with the goal of reducing traffic congestion and air pollution.

-Regional and corporate-sponsored vanpools, carpools, and rideshare communities give commuters a way to increase occupancy.
-For places without such services, online rideshare communities can serve a similar purpose.
-Slugging lines are common in some places, where solo drivers pick up a passenger to share the ride and allow them to use the HOV lane.

-Since HOV lanes are unpopular, since they require drivers to find others to carpool with, high-occupancy toll lanes (HOT lanes) have been introduced in the United States and Canada.
-These lanes do allow solo driver vehicles, but require a fee.
-It turns out people are more willing to pay a fee than to accommodate other travelers and their schedules.
-Another way of phrasing this is to define HOT lanes as HOV lanes that allow vehicles that don't meet occupancy requirements to pay a toll to use the lane.
-In practice, however, they're considered more as toll lanes that just so happen to be free of charge in those (relatively infrequent) cases where you aren't alone in your car.
-This way, a chief purpose of the HOV lane - to reduce the number of cars on the road by making more people on average ride one car - has been supplanted by merely charging solo riders more money.